izenynn/fdf/README.md

 ## Info

-...
+Wireframe rasterizer.

-- Status: on development
+- Status: finished
 - Result: n/a
-- Observations: n/a
+- Observations: you can transform (move), zoom and rotate the wireframe :D

+## Screenshots

+TODO add screenshots

 ## How to use